The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

 while the balance of the grid gives $\sum_{i\in\mathcal{N}_d}p_i^{\rm g}=\sum_{i\in\mathcal{N}_d}p_i^{\rm l}.$ Let $\mathcal{N} := \{1, 2,...,N\} \subseteq \mathcal{N}_d$ be the set of $N$ buses that can generate renewable energies, such as wind power, solar power, etc.

-In the game considered in \cite{chen2016game}, the utility function of the $i$-th bus not only measures economic factors related to power generation but also the efficiency of the microgrids.
+In the game considered in \cite{chen2016game}, the utility function of the $i$-th bus measures not only economic factors related to power generation but also the efficiency of the microgrids.
 Before giving the mathematical definition of the utility function, we first introduce the following notations.
 Let $c_i$ be the unit cost of generated power for the $i$-th player, and $c$ the unit price of renewable energy for sale defined by the power market. $c_i,c$ are quantities relevant to the profit gained by the bus.
-For the efficiency part, denote by $r_i$ a weighting parameter that is a measure of the importance of regulations of voltage angle at the $i$-th bus.
+For the efficiency part, denote by $r_i$ a weighting parameter that measures the importance of regulations of voltage angle at the $i$-th bus.
 Further, $[s_{ij}]_{i,j\in\mathcal{N}_d}=-[b_{ij}]_{i,j\in\mathcal{N}_d}^{-1}$, where $b_{ij}$ is the imaginary part of the element $(i, j)$ in the admittance matrix of the power grid.
-Moreover, each microgrid has a maximum generation, which is denoted by $\Bar{p}_i^{\rm g}$.
+Moreover, each microgrid has a maximum generation, denoted by $\Bar{p}_i^{\rm g}$.
 Finally, we note that as a physical constraint, $[s_{ij}]$ and $[p_i]$ satisfy \eqref{eq:power_flow} due to the power flow equation \cite{chen2016game}

 where $\theta_i$ is the voltage angle of the $i$-th bus.
 With all the notations above, the utility function of the $i$-th bus is defined as